davexunit/gshmup/README.md

 Thanks
 ------
+Thanks to:
-Thanks to mark_weaver and ijp for helping me with everything Guile related on a regular basis.
+* mark_weaver and ijp for helping me with everything Guile related on a regular basis.

-Thanks to wingo for his coroutine implementation.
+* wingo for his coroutine implementation.

-Thanks to MIT Press for SICP.
+* MIT Press for SICP.

-Thanks to the fine folks on the #guile and #allegro rooms on freenode.
+* the other fine folks that I forgot to mention on the #guile and
+  #allegro rooms on freenode.